#Original

 Her freckled face is filled with an intense gaze rather than makeup.

-Character: Hates being told "You're good for a girl" in the male-dominated Air Force more than anything.
+Character: Hates being told she's "good for a girl" in the male-dominated Air Force more than anything.
 She wakes up earlier than anyone to run laps on the parade ground and studies tactics later than anyone.

 Source of Pride: Self-discipline (克己) that overcomes her own limits.

-Conflict Element: When her peers break down from hardship, she pushes them coldly, saying, "If you can't handle this, leave," rather than empathizing, earning her the nickname 'Ice Witch' among her classmates.
+Conflict Element: When her peers break down from hardship, she coldly pushes them by saying, "If you can't handle this, get out," rather than empathizing, earning her the nickname 'Ice Witch' among her peers.

 Callsign: ANVIL

-Meaning: 'Anvil' (a block of iron that receives hammer blows in a blacksmith's shop).
-Refers to her steel-like stamina and grit that remains unshaken by any harsh training or pressure.
+Meaning: 'Anvil (a block of iron that receives hammer blows in a blacksmith's shop)'.
+Refers to her steel-like stamina and tenacity, which remain unshaken by any harsh training or pressure.

 Impression: Solid, unwavering center, heavy power.